maazkhan551/maazkhan551/Readme.md

 💡 Interested in AI-powered applications

-💼 Building projects in Web & Mobile Apps
+💼 Building projects in Web development

 📚 Strong foundation in C++, OOP, and DSA